aliencube/AzureMessaging.SchemaRegistry/docs/schema-registry.md

 # Schema Registry #

-This is a schema registry library to produce a JSON schema and upload it to a repository, or download the JSON schema from the registry and consume it.
+This is a schema registry library to produce a JSON schema and upload it to a registry, or download the JSON schema from the registry and consume it.
 Schema registry is accessible through [SchemaSink](./schema-registry-sinks.md).

 ## NuGet Package Status ##